Lucy-Forrest-Lab/AlignMe/Running.md

 `--above_threshold_gap_extension_penalty <value>`
 `--thresholds_for_penalties <value> <value> ...`

-With the last flag one can define thresholds for the scales or profiles.
+With the last flag one can define thresholds for the scales or profiles, above or below which different penalties are applied.
-The other four flags then allow gaps to be distinguished if they are to be opened in regions where the profile values are above or below the thresholds.
-This scheme can be used to prevent gap insertion in secondary structure elements or transmembrane regions.
+The other four flags provide the penalties for those different regions.
 For example: if a secondary structure prediction determines a helix probability above 0.5 one can avoid the introduction of gaps in that helix by defining a threshold of 0.5 and by providing larger values for the 'above' penalties than for the 'below' penalties.

 Note that the values passed to the threshold flag have to match the definitions in the similarity score file.
 For example, the flag: